day8/re-frame/docs/SubscriptionsCleanup.md

    (fn [db _]
      (-> db :top :b)))
 ```

-Lot's of them, the same.

 Now, you think and design abstractly for a living, and that repetition will feel uncomfortable.
 It will
 call to you like a Siren: "refaaaaactoooor meeeee".
-"Maaaake it DRY".
+"Maaaake it DRYYYY".
-So here's my tip:  actively resist the Siren's urge.
-The repetition is fine.
+So here's my tip:  tie yourself to the mast and sail on.
+That repetition is fine.
 It is serving a purpose.
-Take a deep breath and move on.
+Just sail on.

 The very WORST thing you can do is to flex your magnificent abstraction muscles
 and create something like this: